Cities & Towns · Nagano

 When and where was the latest bear incident in Toyoka?

-The most recent bear sighting in Toyoka was on September 26, 2025 in Toyooka 奥内, Nagano, where 1 Black Bear was reported.
+The most recent bear sighting in Toyoka was on May 27, 2026 in Toyooka Kumashiro, Nagano, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Toyoka?

-Recent bear sightings in Toyoka have been concentrated in Toyooka 奥内 (3), Toyooka Takigawa (1), Toyooka 本村 (1).
+Recent bear sightings in Toyoka have been concentrated in Toyooka 奥内 (3), Toyooka Kumashiro (1), Toyooka (1).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Toyoka?